lbl-srg/obc/specification/source/glossary.rst

      whether some requirements remain untested.

    G36 Sequence
      A control sequence specified by ASHRAE Guideline 36.

+   HVAC System
+     Any HVAC plant coupled with the control system.

+   HVAC System Model
+     Consists of all components and connections used to model the behavior of an HVAC System.

    Open Building Controls
      Open Building Controls (OBC) is the name of project that develops